Rubzio/styleguides/clean-abap/CleanABAP.md

 ```

 Generally, Booleans are a bad choice
-to distinguish types of things
+to distinguish _types of things_
 because you will nearly always encounter cases
-that are not exclusively one or the other
+that are not exclusively one or the other.

 ```ABAP
 assert_true( xsdbool( document->is_archived( ) = abap_true AND